AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-video360player.md

 ---
 description: The video player is the rectangular area where the video content is displayed within the viewer.
-seo-description: The video player is the rectangular area where the video content is displayed within the viewer.
-seo-title: Video360 player

 solution: Experience Manager
 title: Video360 player
-uuid: e78a9c22-4217-42cc-ba47-3acb4130a4fd

 feature: Dynamic Media Classic,Viewers,SDK/API,360 VR Video
 role: Developer,Business Practitioner
 ---